ethantkoenig/lotsoffiles2/bible/other/slander.md

 ## Definition: ##

-To slander means to say negative, defaming things about another person.
+A slander consists of  negative, defaming things spoken (not written) about another person.
+To say such things (not to write them) about someone is to slander that person.
+The person saying such things is a slanderer.

 * Slander may be a true report or a false accusation, but its effect is to cause others to think negatively of the person being slandered.
-* Some of the words translated as "slander" mean: "speak against" or "spread an evil report" or "defame."
+* To  "slander" could be translated as to "speak against" or to "spread an evil report" or to "defame."
 * A slanderer is also called an "informer" or a "tale-bearer."

 (See also: [blasphemy](../kt/blasphemy.md))